strohs/aws-cda-notes/study-notes-JUNE2018.md

     multiple cores? memcached**
     * **Do you want the ability to scale your cache horizontally (scale-out) as you grow? memcached**

+### Caching Strategies
+* 2 Strategies Available **Lazy Loading** and **Write-Through**

+#### Lazy Loading
+* loads data into the cache only when necessary
+* if requested data is in the cache, Elasticache returns the data to the application
+* if the data is not in the cache or has expired, Elasticache returns a `null`
+* your application then fetches the data from the database and writes the data received into the cache so that it is available next time
+* Advantages:
+    * only requested data is cached
+        * avoids filling up cached with useless data
+    * Node failures are not fatal
+        * a new empty node will just have a lot of cache misses initially
+* Disadvantages
+    * cache miss penalty:
+        * initial request (to elasticache)
+        * then a query to database
+        * then writing of data to the cache
+    * Stale Data
+        * if data is only updated when there is a cache miss, it can become stale
+        * Doesn't automatically update if the data in the DB changes
+* TTL (Time to Live)
+    * specifies the number of seconds until the key data expires to avoid keeping stale data in the cache
+    * lazy loading treats an expired key as a cache miss and causes the application to retrieve the data from the database and subsequently write the data into the cache with a new TTL
+    * does not eliminate stale data, but helps to avoid it

+#### Write Through (to the cache)
+* **Write Through** adds or updates data to the cache whenever data is written to the database
+* Advantages
+    * data in the cache is never stale
+    * users are generally more tolerant of additional latency when updating data rather than retrieving it
+* Disadvantages
+    * write penalty
+        * every write involves a write to the cache and the database
+    * if a node fails and a new one is spun up, data is missing until added or updated in the database
+        * mitigate this by implementing Lazy Loading in conjunction with write-through
+    * wasted resources if most of the data is never read

 ## EC2 Section Exam Tips
 * know differences between On Demand, Spot, Reserved, Dedicated Hosts